-The Local Business Community – Every $1 distributed through the SNAP program has nearly double that impact on the local community, transferring the investment to small businesses and food providers.
+The Local Business Community – Every $1 distributed through the SNAP program has nearly double that economic impact on the local community, transferring the investment to small businesses and food providers.

 Communities Statewide – Food security can have a big impact on the stability of families and communities statewide, impacting health, safety, education, and our local economies.

 Teaming up with DSS

 The Maryland Food Bank is one of the only food banks in the nation that has been authorized by the state’s Department of Social Services to act as a liaison in the SNAP application process.
 Designated as authorized representatives for DSS, our outreach workers are able to deliver applications directly to government offices and serve as a point of contact when additional information is needed.
 Additionally, the Maryland Food Bank outreach team has the capacity to oversee a client’s application status — from start to finish — ensuring timely processing.